-    Finland had the 7th highest tax wedge among the 35 OECD member countries in 2016.
-The country occupied the same position in 2015.
-The average single worker in Finland faced a tax wedge of 43.8% in 2016 compared with the OECD average of 36.0%.
+Finland had the 9th highest tax wedge among the 35 OECD member countries in 2017.
+The country had the 7th highest position in 2016.
+The average single worker in Finland faced a tax wedge of 42.9% in 2017 compared with the OECD average of 35.9%.

 Agricultural research fellowship award grants and international conferences sponsorships of the Co-operative Research Programme (CRP): Biological Resource Management for Sustainable Agricultural Systems; advice for applicants for funding.

 These country profiles focus on countries' domestic legislation regarding key transfer pricing principles, including the arm's length principle, transfer pricing methods, comparability analysis, intangible property, intra-group services, cost contribution agreements, transfer pricing documentation, administrative approaches to avoiding and resolving disputes, safe harbours and other implementation measures.